Decoding the string in terms of holographic quantum maps

 Under the conformal transformations, the energy-momentum tensors on both sides of the interface transform as

 where

-These transformations are reproduced in the holographic renormalization procedure of extracting the dual energy-momentum tensors via the bulk diffeomorphisms which uplift the corresponding conformal transformations \cite{deHaro:2000vlm}.
-The transformed amplitudes also satisfy the energy conservation (and thus also conformal boundary condition) at the linear order as
+These transformations are reproduced in the bulk via the holographic renormalization procedure after implementing the bulk diffeomorphisms which uplift the corresponding conformal transformations \cite{deHaro:2000vlm}.
+The transformed amplitudes also satisfy energy conservation (and thus also conformal boundary condition) as